Feel guilty for rushing through the day without quality time with the kids? Learn how to spend time with your family, even as a busy mom.

 If you’ve ever had your kids “help” with chores, you know that what would normally take 10 minutes now takes 20 or more.

 I struggle with this myself, sometimes shooing my kids away when they ask to cook or help me clean (I know!).
 I keep thinking how much quicker and more efficiently I can get the task done if I did it myself.

-While some chores we can save for another time or find a better way to do, others are simply inevitable.
-We can’t go without dinner or let the laundry pile too high.
+While we can save some chores for another time, others are inevitable.
+We can’t have dinner without cooking, or clean clothes with the laundry piled too high.

-But instead of doing them all yourself, get your kids involved.
-Yes, you might get the task done in half the time, but think of it this way: you’re combining two activities into one that, done separately, might take you more time.
+But instead of doing them all yourself, get the kids involved.
+Yes, you might get the task done in half the time, but think of it this way: you’re combining two activities in one that, done separately, might take you more time.

 5. Reevaluate your to-do list

 Take a look at any mom’s to-do list and you’ll likely see many well-meaning tasks.
 Maybe it’s the volunteer duties we sign up for at the kids’ school, or the fitness classes we vowed to take online.
 Others even seem like non-negotiable tasks, like picking up a box of diapers or calling the plumber to fix the kitchen sink.